HongweiHou/TENN/README.md

 ## 🤝 Acknowledgments
-We thank Jinshuo Zhang (a graduate student at Southeast University) for his support in generating the simulation results and for his efforts in organizing and polishing the code for open-source release.
+We thank Jinshuo Zhang (a graduate student at Southeast University) for his efforts in organizing and polishing the code for open-source release.
 We also sincerely thank all the reviewers and editors of this paper for their insightful comments and valuable suggestions.